iduprojects/CityGeoTools/README.md

 4. Service clusterization (based on services location)
 5. Spacematrix clusterization (based on [research](https://elibrary.ru/item.asp?id=45845752))
 6. Availability isochrone (based on [research]())
-7. Diversity analysis (based on available services) - in progress for user mode
+7. Diversity analysis (based on available services)
 8. Provision population with services - in progress for user mode
 9. Wellbeing (based on provision with services needed in living situations) - in progress for user mode